compgeolab/manual/resources.md

 # Awesome software and resources

-> A curated list of software tools and learning resources that could be handy
-> for the work we do in the lab.
+A curated list of software tools, services, and learning resources that could be handy for the work we do in the lab.

-Feel free to add any tool or resource you found useful!
+Feel free to **add any tool or resource you found useful**!

-> Tip: Use the table of contents icon next 👆🏽 to quickly navigate this
+> 💡 **Tip:** Use the table of contents icon next 👆🏽 to quickly navigate this
 > document.

 ## Learning resources

+Coding and software development:
 - [Software Carpentry](https://software-carpentry.org/lessons/) has community
   driven lessons on how to use the Unix shell, Version Control with Git, and Python.